donejs/donejs/docs/guide.md

 window.localStorage.clear();
 ```

-If you now go to [http://localhost:8080/test.html](http://localhost:8080/test.html) we still see all restaurant list tests passing but we will add more here later on.
+If you now go to [http://localhost:8080/pmo/test.html](http://localhost:8080/pmo/test.html) we still see all restaurant list tests passing but we will add more here later on.

 ### Setting up a test runner

 The tests can be automated with any test runner that supports running QUnit tests.
-We will use [Testee]() which makes it easy to run those tests from the command line without much configuration in any browser.
+We will use [Testee]() which makes it easy to run those tests in any browser from the command line without much configuration.
 In our example we will use Firefox since it is also installed in the Travis CI environment.

 ```
 npm install testee --save-dev